TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1306/README.md

 ## Libraries
 There are many libraries available for *SSD1306 OLED displays* that are compatible with *Arduino* as well as *ESP* microcontrollers.

+## Interface
+The majority of breakout boards use the efficient two-wire *I2C* interface.

+The *SSD1306* does support *SPI*, too, yet due to the small amounts of data that need to be transferred in a *small monochrome* display, using a high-sped *SPI* interface with its need for four wires and additional *GPIOs* does not make much sense.

 ### Caveats
 There are a few caveats you should be aware of: